sigvt/vtuber-livechat-dataset/README.md

 # VTuber 500M: Live Chat and Moderation Events

-VTuber 500M is a huge collection of hundreds of millions of live chat, super chat, and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.
+VTuber 500M is a huge collection of hundreds of millions of live chat, super chat, and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kind of NLP projects.

 Download the dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat) and join `#livechat-dataset` channel on [holodata Discord](https://holodata.org/discord) for discussions.